N-Haitu31/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 100-atoi.c : Write a function that convert a string to an integer.

+C - More pointers, arrays and strings

 0-strcat.c : Write a function that concatenates two strings

+1-strncat.c : Write a function that concatenates two strings